 You’ve got your results and it wasn’t what you were hoping for.
 You don’t have an offer from a university, what do you do?
-Well from 5th July to 23rd October 2019, you can still apply for a course using University Clearing.
+Well, you can still apply for a course using University Clearing.

 What is Clearing?

 Clearing is a UCAS service that allows universities and colleges fill remaining places they have on their courses.
 If you didn’t manage to get into your selected university or the course you applied for then this is the ideal way for you to find another course that would interest you.

 There are a number of ways that you can find a course through clearing, but the official way is through UCAS.
 Once you find a course you will need to apply for it via the UCAS website through Track.
 Here’s a quick snapshot:

 - The UCAS website has a search tool to find courses.
 It’s the only official course vacancy list.
 Please note not all universities take part in clearing, including Cambridge and Oxford.

 - Contact the university.
 If you have a course in mind, give the university a call and find out whether they would accept you.
 Consider different subjects.
 I originally wanted to do Law and I went through clearing and ended up doing a Dual Honours in Law & Business Admin (Marketing) at Keele University, so although it might not be your first choice, there’s always a different way in.